 - Living apart for three years or more (rare)

 - Confinement in a mental hospital for three years or more with little or no hope of recovery (rare)

 Unlike many other states, Texas does not require couples to undergo a period of legal separation before a divorce will be granted.
-In fact, there is no such thing as "legal separation" in the state of Texas.
+In fact, there is no such thing as “legal separation” in Texas.
+The minimum waiting period is 60 days.

 After filing for divorce in Texas, at least 60 days must elapse before a divorce can be granted.
 If there are disagreements about issues like child custody, property division or assignment of fault, the divorce process may be significantly longer.
 To help keep things stable until the divorce is finalized, the court often will issue temporary orders on issues such as child support, child custody and temporary use of certain property.
 The terms may differ from those of the final order.